 This photo is actually 2 years old, I bought some smoke, I went with a friend of mine, Anaëlle, to the local park and I shot some pictures.
 I only stumbled on these pictures recently and decided to retouch on Lightroom.
 I used a Nikon D3200 with a 40mm lens.
 Actually, It was the first time that I used this lens.

-I called this picture ‘Smoke spirit’ because the smoke feels like it’s emerging from earth.
+I called this picture ‘Smoke spirit’ because the smoke feels like it’s emerging from the earth.

 I wanted something harmonious, so I work on the colors.
-The smoke goes with the clothes and the eyes with the nature.
-I didn’t use any lightning, just the natural one.
-I didn’t work the frame; because it was one of my first try so I preferred to privilege the model and the smoke presence.”
+The smoke goes with the clothes and the eyes with nature.
+I didn’t use any lighting, just the natural one.
+I didn’t work the frame; because it was one of my first tries so I preferred to privilege the model and the smoke presence.”

 Hello there, my name is Nick Sachos, I’m from Greece and I’m a professional photographer.
 I am a self-taught photographer and I’ve been practicing since 2010.
-I shoot portraits in regular base but i’m keen also for conceptual photography.
+I shoot portraits in a regular base but I’m keen also for conceptual photography.

-So, this portrait right here, was done for a friend of mine inside her car, and with natural light at the golden hour.
+So, this portrait right here was done for a friend of mine inside her car, and with natural light at the golden hour.
 There is no specific message about this picture, I was aiming to something emotional though with a free interpretation from the viewers.
-My camera is Sony a99, with 24-70/2.8 lens.
-The post process is mainly the colors from camera raw, and then some twitching inside photoshop.
+My camera is a Sony a99, with a 24-70/2.8 lens.
+The post-process is mainly the colors from camera raw, and then some twitching inside photoshop.

 06. En el mercato de la tela

-Hello I am Giancarlo.
+Hello, I am Giancarlo.
 I am a male photographer from Abruzzo, Italy.
-I started taking pictures with a Mamiya 6 x 4,5 camera, creating the first portraits in black and white film.
-In these years I was shooting portraits, landscapes, architectures, still life, extreme sports, glamour and more.
+I started taking pictures with a Mamiya 6 x 4,5 camera, creating the first portraits in a black and white film.
+In these years I was shooting portraits, landscapes, architectures, still life, extreme sports, glamour, and more.
 But my passion remains portraiture and still life.
-I’m also passionate a lot about of digital art, photo manipulation and treatment with textures.
+I’m also passionate a lot about digital art, photo manipulation, and treatment with textures.

-I like to think to the photography as a transposition, a transition from a concretely real situation, synthesized and made unique and unreal by the photographer.
-Tune in to a place, with a culture, people, different manners and traditions is simply a matter of emotions.
+I like to think of photography as a transposition, a transition from a concretely real situation, synthesized and made unique and unreal by the photographer.
+Tune in to a place, with a culture, people, different manners, and traditions is simply a matter of emotions.
 There is a flow of vibration between us and the world around, always, at any time, receive and emit vibrations.
 The reality, as we perceive it, is the sum of what we express and impressions that receive.

 07. Body of maiden

-Hello everyone I am Tran Hung, I am a Male photographer from Vietnam.
-I’m just a guy with a camera and the passion for beauty.
+Hello, everyone, I am Tran Hung, I am a Male photographer from Vietnam.
+I’m just a guy with a camera and a passion for beauty.
 I join every group of photography in my hometown as much as I can, though my duty is only to take a photograph and PR it to public art websites (not really amazing career huh).

 I really don’t have words for this photograph as its just a random photograph I clicked.
-The model in the photograph was free to move and pose the way she like.
+The model in the photograph was free to move and pose the way she likes.

-Hello I am Gary Shelly from United states.
+Hello, I am Gary Shelly from the United States.
 I have a degree in photojournalism from the University of Memphis and worked at the local newspaper in Memphis for 10 years.
-Post processing is strictly forbidden in photojournalism so this type of portrait is just the thing I was trained to do.
+Post-processing is strictly forbidden in photojournalism so this type of portrait is just the thing I was trained to do.
 Delilah is a highly-trained ballet dancer and is my muse, a word I do not use lightly.
 She is elegant and a natural performer.
 She also found this location, as she does quite frequently.

 This photo is as close to ‘straight out of the camera’ as I get.
-The light is all natural, provided by an opening in the canopy.
+The light is all-natural, provided by an opening in the canopy.
 It was shot with a Nikon D7000, a Nikon 35-200 zoom at 120mm, f 5.6, ISO 640 at 1/200 second.
-During post I added a bit of vignette in Adobe Bridge.
+During the post, I added a bit of vignette in Adobe Bridge.

 10. Alice In Wonderland

-For the editing process I used the paint tool on Adobe Photoshop to change the bushes from green to red to make the surrounding look enchanting.
+For the editing process, I used the paint tool on Adobe Photoshop to change the bushes from green to red to make the surroundings look enchanting.
 I love the bold red colour in the picture because it’s very powerful and beautiful.